-CHULTZ HENNINGER
+SCHULTZ HENNINGER

-Patricia Schultz Henninger, beacon generosity and of faith whose early struggles in the steel town of Duquesne, Pennsylvania, shaped of giving, diec y 20, 2024, at in Conneaut I lifetime of died February her Lake, home life was marked by modesty and determination; she often recounted stories of walking to school daily in shoes patched with cardboard, embodying the resiliency that would define
+Patricia Schultz Henninger, generosity and of faith whose early struggles in the steel town of Duquesne, Pennsylvania, Shaped lifetime of giving, died or February 20, 2024, at her home in Conneaut Lake Pennsylvania.
+She was 93.
+Born on June 1, 1930 her Lake, life was marked by modesty and determination; she often recounted stories of walking to school daily in shoes patched with cardboard, embodying the resiliency that would define with cardboard, embodying the resiliency that would define her later years.